microsoft/dotnet-framework-docker-samples/wcfapp/README.md

 ```
 C:\wcfapp\WcfServiceConsoleApp>docker run -d -p 80:80 -p 808:808 --name myservice3 wcfservice:self-hosted
 ```
-Then for the WCF client to connect to the service, we need to set the `host` to be the IP address (or DNS name) of the container host machine (instead of the IP address of the contianer instance).
+Then for the WCF client to connect to the service, we need to set the `host` to be the IP address (or DNS name) of the container host machine (instead of the IP address of the container instance).
 The rest will be the same to start the WCF client.